Vilification and discrimination

 Domain names (also called URLs) are unique web addresses.
 To establish a domain name, the name must be registered with the Internet Corporation of Assigned Names and Numbers (ICANN).
 In Australia, ICANN contracts out its registration function to other corporations.

 ‘Cyber-squatting’ is where a person registers a domain name in which they have no legitimate interest, with a view to obtaining a profit from those with a genuine interest in the domain name.
-There is no specific anti-cyber-squatting Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. in Australia, but such actions may constitute trade mark infringement, ‘passing off’ (i.e. representing goods or services as your own, which are not) or may breach the Competition and Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use.
-Act 2010 (Cth).
-In Australia, cyber-squatting is usually dealt with under Something done by a manufacturer or seller that is unfair, dishonest or likely to mislead a consumer when buying goods or services., rather than trade mark infringement.
+There is no specific anti-cyber-squatting legislation in Australia, but such actions may constitute trade mark infringement, ‘passing off’ (i.e. representing goods or services as your own, which are not) or may breach the Competition and Consumer Act 2010 (Cth).
+In Australia, cyber-squatting is usually dealt with under misleading or deceptive conduct, rather than trade mark infringement.

-Under Australian law, domain names are a licence, held by the person who registered the name (the registrant), under a An agreement that the law will enforce. with the authority in (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. of managing and registering domain names.
+Under Australian law, domain names are a licence, held by the person who registered the name (the registrant), under a contract with the authority in charge of managing and registering domain names.

 Because the registration of a domain name is an administrative action, the act of registration does not give the registrant any legal rights, other than the contractual right acquired by registration.
 This means that domain names are not owned but are contractual rights that are subject to terms and conditions as stipulated in the agreement for registration.